BasicOps/CodingChallenges/README.md

 # BasicOps Software Engineering Coding Challenges
 Thanks for your interest in joining the team as BasicOps!
 As part of our interview process, we ask candidates to do a small coding exercise so that we can get to know each other a bit from a technical perspective.
 These challenges aren't intended to be laborious, multi-day efforts, but rather reasonably quick projects to give us an idea of how you solve technical problems relevant to the position you are applying for.
-If you find yourself spending more than an few hours on any of these challenges, you might be overthinking your solution.
+If you find yourself spending more than a few hours on any of these challenges, you might be overthinking your solution.

 ## Submission Instructions ##
 1. Fork this project on github.